 BASE Landscape Architects, located in Berkeley, California, retrofitted the used truck to include a walk-up window, work space, mini-library, sound system, and storage and display areas.
 Once used as a delivery truck, the Roving Ranger was transformed using salvaged materials from the park to build all the interior fixtures and provide an opportunity for visitors to learn more about park resources.

 Keep your eyes open for the Roving Ranger during your next park visit!

-If you are interested in learning more about how the Roving Ranger can make a visit to your community, e-mail Kathleen at email@example.com.
+If you are interested in learning more about how the Roving Ranger can make a visit to your community, e-mail Erik Zepeda Flores at firstname.lastname@example.org.